-> If your deciding to start an LLC in Texas, it is important to keep in mind what the benifits are, compared to starting or staying as a sole proprietorship.
+If your deciding to start an LLC in Texas, it is important to keep in mind what the benefits are compared to starting or staying as a sole proprietorship.

-> Main difference between a Sole Proprietor and a Limited Liability Company (LLC)
+Main difference between a Sole Proprietor and a Limited Liability Company (LLC)

-> A sole proprietor can be personally liable for all actions of a company including debt.
-This mean personal wealth, such as: property, homes, personal accounts and anything of value, remains connected to the owner and thus the business.
-These personal assets can be obligated to recover obligations that are business related.
+A sole proprietor may be personally liable for all actions of a company including the debt.
+This means personal assets such as property, homes, personal accounts and anything of value remains connected to the owner and thus the business.
+These personal assets may be used to recover obligations that are business related.

-> Limited Liability Company
+Limited Liability Company

-> A Limited Liability Company ( LLC) is considered a legal entity that is separate, from the business owners, and cannot create a lien on personal assets.
-The maximum loss a business that a business owner endure is only the amount that is invested in the LLC or the LLC’s assets.
-In other words, a LLC protects personal assets, whereas a sole proprietor's assets are liable.
+A Limited Liability Company (LLC) is considered a legal entity that is separate from the business owners and may not create a lien on personal assets.
+The maximum loss a business owner might endure is the amount invested in the LLC or the LLC’s assets.
+In other words, an LLC protects personal assets, whereas a sole proprietor's assets are liable.

-> Good to know about setting up an LLC in Texas
+Good to know about setting up an LLC in Texas

 - Forming an LLC in Texas can be inexpensive and relatively simple.